 11.2.2.2 Non-AP STA power management modes

-Editor’s Note: The paragraph below has changed due to baseline update from REVmc D4.0 to REVmc D5.0.
-Please review carefully.

 Change the 6th paragraph of this subclause as follows:

 A non-S1G STA that is changing from doze to awake state in order to transmit shall perform CCA until a frame is detected by which it can set its NAV, or until a period of time indicated by the NAVSyncDelay from the MLME-JOIN.request primitive has transpired.
 An S1G STA that is changing from doze to awake state in order to transmit shall perform CCA until a frame is detected by which it can set its RID or NAV, or until a period of time indicated by the NAVSyncDelay from the MLME-JOIN.request primitive has transpired.